-The Educational Robotics (ER) has been regarded as an effective instructional tool in classrooms, particularly for STEM (Science, Technology, Engineering and Math) and demonstrates a significant advantage for students by improving overall learning interest and motivation.
-In the context of the use of ICT in education, it is of particular interest to investigate whether teachers successfully integrate ER in real day-to-day teaching and witch their goals are.
+Educational Robotics (ER) has been regarded as an effective instructional tool in classrooms, particularly for STEM (Science, Technology, Engineering and Math) and demonstrates a significant advantage for students by improving overall learning interest and motivation.
+In the context of the use of ICT in education, it is of particular interest to investigate whether teachers successfully integrate ER in real day-to-day teaching and what their goals are.
+This paper is an action research aimed at preparing future teachers of primary education in Greece to teach various subjects/courses through ER activities.

-This paper describes an action research for the use of ER activities for teaching subjects in Primary Education in Greece in the context of the preparation of the future teachers.

 Initially, it was necessary to highlight and categorize the characteristics of Educational Robotics that support and relate to the teaching concepts of the course, suggesting what topics the course will include, what kind of activities will be developed, how it will be planned and organized.

-The issues that arised from the research data about students' knowledge, skills and attitudes led us to design an appropriate undergraduate course of the Department of Primary Education based on the theories of constructivism and constructionism with a hands-on, experiential, revealing way of learning.
-The course was designed within the general context of increasing the Science and Technology Literacy (STL) to future teachers, as crucial factor for the modern, technology based society.
+The issues that arose from the research data about students' knowledge, skills and attitudes led us to design an appropriate undergraduate course for the Department of Primary Education based on the theories of constructivism and constructionism with a hands-on, experiential, revealing way of learning.
+The course was designed within the general context of increasing the Science and Technology Literacy (STL) of future teachers, as a crucial factor for the modern, technology based society.

-Keywords: Educational Robotics, teacher education, primary education, teaching scenarios.
+Keywords: Educational Robotics, teacher education, primary education, teaching scenarios

-Introduction
+1.Introduction

-Technological progress and society.
+1.1.Technological progress and society

-In current societies dependent on technology, Science and Technology Literacy (STL) are crucial.
+Current societies are dependent on technology, therefore Science and Technology Literacy (STL) are crucial.
 Due to the rapid developments, the vast majority of people are not literate in modern science and technology (especially in information technology), but this is a prerequisite for the existence of a democratic society of citizens (Michaelides, 2008).
-Robotics as an interdisciplinary area is closely dependent and interacts with Information Technology and Communications, Electronics, Artificial Intelligence and others.
-It is state-of-the-art technology with application in many sectors of at least advanced societies, supporting sociopolitical and techno-economic upgrades.
+Robotics, as an interdisciplinary area is closely dependent and interacts with Information Technology and Communications, Electronics, Artificial Intelligence and others.
+It is state-of-the-art technology with application in many sectors of at least advanced societies, supporting socio-political and techno-economic upgrades.
 (A more comprehensive term for robotics is Mechatronics by combining Engineering with Electronics).

-Educational Robotics (ER) is the pedagogical utilization of Robotics.
+1.2.
+Educational Robotics (ER) is the pedagogical utilization of Robotics

 Robotics, inevitably, will play an important role in the future.
+The area we call ER is defined by the following two axes:

+• the utilization of the new ICT learning tools,

-Therefore, Its integration into the curriculum, both for the preparation of today's generation of students for the requirements of the Scientific and Technological Literacy of the society that they will live in, as well as for the utilization of the new Information and Communication Technology as learning tools that develop and define the area we call Educational Robotics (ER).
-Educational Robotics provide:
+• the preparation of today's generation of pupils for the requirements of the Scientific and Technological Literacy of the future society that they will live in.

-- Interesting materials, robotics become part of everyday life, it is useful to learn about

-it
+Educational Robotics provides:

-- Motivation (particularly attractive to the younger generation as it deals with the most advanced technological equipment invented by man)
+- Interesting materials, robotics has become part of our daily lives and it is useful to learn, - motivation (particularly attractive to the younger generation as it deals with the most advanced technological equipment invented by man), - cooperative group work, - discovering learning

-- Cooperative Group work

-- Discovering learning

-The ER has been regarded as an effective instructional tool in classrooms, particularly for STEM1 (Science, Technology, Engineering and Math's) and demonstrates a significant advantage for students by improving overall learning interest and motivation (Sanders, 2009).
-Furthermore, develop the 21st century skills ('OECD - Education', 2016) Communication, Problem Solving, Critical Thinking, Cooperation, Creativity, Self-guided Learning, Innovation.
+ER has been regarded as an effective instructional tool in classrooms, particularly for STEM (Science, Technology, Engineering and Maths) and demonstrates a significant advantage for students by improving their overall learning interest and motivation (Sanders, 2009).
+Furthermore, it has helped them develop the 21st century skills ('OECD - Education', 2016) Communication, Problem Solving, Critical Thinking, Cooperation, Creativity, Self-guided Learning, Innovation.

-We separate types of Educational Robotics (ER) as (a) Learning Robotics, vocational and higher education, (b) Learning with Robotics, robots are used as humanlike, and (c) Learning by Robotics, usage of robots for motivation and challenge.
+We separate Educational Robotics (ER) in the following fields of study: (a) Learning Robotics, vocational and higher education, (b) Learning with Robotics, robots are used as humanlike, and (c) Learning by Robotics, usage of robots for motivation and seen as a challenge.

-Teachers' Education
+1.3.Teachers' Education

-Teachers in primary education can autonomously support cross-thematic actions in class, due to the fact they teach all subjects.
-This element is consistent with the nature of the ER and could be used in their training during their undergraduate studies.
+Teachers in primary education can autonomously support cross-thematic actions in class, due to the fact that they teach all subjects.
+This element is consistent with the nature of ER and could be used in their training during their undergraduate studies.